 \section{Results and Discussions}

 In this paper, we systematically investigated the dynamics of quantum correlations of two qubit states that are used as a resource for quantum teleportation in a noisy environment.
-We established the connection between quantum correlations and two different aspects of non-locality associated with quantum teleportation fidelity.
+We established the connection between quantum correlations and two different aspects of non-classicality associated with the teleportation fidelity.
 The dynamics of quantum speed limit time can be availed to demonstrate the decay and revival of quantum correlations in the case of memory and memory less quantum channels.
-From the study of Markovian and non-Markovian channels, it can be inferred that the longevity of quantum correlations gets enhanced for states interacting with the later.
-The dynamics of QC under the effect of various channels is tabulated in Table I. The revival of quantum correlations occurs, for all considered non-Markovian channels, in the case of both pure and mixed states, except for dephasing quantum channel due to its P-divisibility.
-In the case of non-unital non-Markovian amplitude damping channel, $\tau_{QSL}$ exactly describes the decay and the revival of quantum correlations.
-This is not true for unital Markovian quantum channels, consistent with \cite{sabrina2}.
-For a given Markovian quantum channel, quantum speed limit time increases as time increases, i.e., there occurs no decay and revival of $\tau_{QSL}$.
-This brings forth the marked difference in behavior of $\tau_{QSL}$ for Markovian and non-Markovian dynamics \cite{sabrina2}.
-This is highlighted by the shift in $\tau_{QSL}$ coinciding with the revival of entanglement, for non-Markovian evolutions that are $P$ indivisible, exemplified by the non-Markovian Amplitude Damping channel.
+We considered the case of QC in Markovian as well as CP-divisible and P-indivisible non-Markovian regimes.
+From the study of Markovian and non-Markovian channels, it can be inferred that the longevity of quantum correlations gets enhanced due to the memory effects of system-reservoir interaction.
+The dynamics of QC under the effect of various channels is tabulated in Table I. The revival of quantum correlations occurs for all considered non-Markovian channels in the case of both pure and mixed states, except for CP-divisible channels.
+The non-revival of QC in CP-divisible channels is due to the absence of backflow of information.
+In the case of non-unital non-Markovian amplitude damping channel, $\tau_{QSL}$ exactly describes the decay and revival of quantum correlations.
+This is not true for unital non-Markovian quantum channels, and is consistent with \cite{sabrina2}.
+For unital P-indivisible non-Markovian channels, fluctuating $\tau_{QSL}$ and QC imply the existence of information backflow, whereas this is absent in CP-divisible non-Markovian regime.
+For a given Markovian quantum channel, quantum speed limit time increases as time increases, i.e., there occurs no oscillation of $\tau_{QSL}$.
+This brings forth the marked differences in the behavior of $\tau_{QSL}$ for Markovian, CP-divisible and P-indivisible non-Markovian dynamics \cite{sabrina2}.
+This is highlighted by the shift in $\tau_{QSL}$ coinciding with the revival of entanglement, for non-Markovian evolution that are $P$ indivisible, exemplified by the non-Markovian amplitude damping channel.